 - A federal court was established and the Indian Council abolished.

-- Burma and Aden was severed off from India.
+- Burma and Aden were severed off from India.

 - This act provided for the establishment of the RBI.